305kishan/FIFA20-Analysis/README.md

 ## Installation
 This code can run on any PYTHON 3 version.
 If you want to run this on your local machine but don't have Python, please install Python 3 first.
-To install required packages and library, run this command in project directory after cloning the the repository.
+To install required packages and library, run this command in project directory after cloning the the repository.<br>
 ```pip install -r requirements.txt```